Sex is a subject that has been way too long in the taboo cupboard!

 - Natural Lubricants – Sometimes we can do all this and we still need a little bit of help.
-There are two natural lubricants that I recommend.
-One is called Yes and the other one is called Sylk.
-You can get both of these in my LiveBetterWithMenopause collection.
 Please avoid lubricants with chemicals in them that could irritate your skin.
 If they don't work then talk to your doctor about using localised oestrogen such as Vagifem which is a body-identical oestrogen, so it's very safe.

 - Pelvic floor products – If you have any pelvic floor weakness or incontinence, there's a couple of things you can try for that as well.
 There's the Elvie Trainer, completely designed to help your pelvic floor.
 And the MUTU System is an exercise programme especially designed to strengthen your core and pelvic floor, and it's very effective.

 - Get yourself tested – talk to us about the latest hormone and nutrient testing so that you can rule out any hormone imbalances that could be causing your symptoms

 Please comment and tell me if there's anything in here that has resonated with you, or any solutions that you've found work for you.
 Let's get this conversation started!